polgarp/polgarp.github.io/_posts/9am26/Drafts/Design-process-is-a-tool.md

 One way processes fail, focusing on unit of work as project, rather than product.
 Projects have a definite end and beginning and kinda align with day-to-day work, but when working with products, research is continuous and also small improvements can be continuous. process is not a standalone thing.

+Design process on it's own leads to frustration, as there will be always a deviation from the ideal state.
+Thinking about product development process (together with pms and / or engineering) is more aligned.

 ### 🥤 To recap

 > This is a post from my newsletter, **[9am26](https://polgarp.com/categories/newsletter/)**, subscribe here: